 - Difficulty: Moderate

-Ptarmigan Trail is a shorter and easier hike than Ptarmigan Peak, but still offers great views.
 In fact, the view from the Ptarmigan overlook is one of our favorite in the county, offering amazing views of both the 10 Mile and Gore Mountain Ranges.
-We hiked this in the summer, but plan to return in the fall since this hike is full of aspen trees.
+It’s easily one of the most underrated hikes we’ve encountered.

 Surprise Lake